Vitineth/echocicd/README.md

 ```

 This uses the `golang` builder included in this repository.
 Most of this should hopefully clear, `exclude` entries will
-be written to a `.dockerignore` file prior to building. `builder.args` will be converted to JSON and saved to the ENV
+be written to a `.dockerignore` file prior to building. `builder.args` will be converted to JSON and passed into the
+Dockerfile as the argument `BUILDER_ARGS` (ie your Dockerfile should contain `ARG BUILDER_ARGS={}` if you need them) for
+use in the builder.
+If you want to use these in external build scripts, the current recommended way is probably to
+either write the content to a file somehow or convert it to an env var using `ENV BUILDER_ARGS_ENV=${BUILDER_ARGS}` (
-var `BUILDER_ARGS_ENV` for use in the builder (sorry if you're using bash...).
-Ports are expressed
-as `internal = external`.
-And `domain` is not required and will be written as a label for use with the caddy docker
+this is used in the golang builder).
+Ports are expressed as `internal = external`.
+And `domain` is not required and will
-integration described on my blog.
+be written as a label for use with the caddy docker integration described on my blog.

 ## Builders